We were very excited to learn that we can harvest birch syrup right in our literal back yard here in Fairbanks, AK.

 One thing we didn’t quite predict was how much moisture this process would create.
 We initially did our reduction processes on our home stove.
 This turned out not to be the best of ideas.

-In our first attempt, we set off our fire alarms quite frequently, given so much humidity in the air.
-Even opening our windows to full blast wasn’t enough to remove the humidity fast enough.
+Even opening our windows and running fans on full blast wasn’t enough to remove the humidity fast enough.

 Learning The Details Of Making Birch Syrup